marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_002.png)

-If you want to check out an implementation of such functions, see the shader 'hdr.gamma.jxs'.
+If you'd like to check out an implementation of these functions, you can see the shader 'hdr.gamma.jxs'.

-Most of the time, for efficiency and simplicity, an approximte gamma correction function is preferred over the ones above:
+Most of the time, for efficiency and simplicity, an approximate gamma correction function is preferred over the ones above:

 $$
 sRGB = linRGB^{1/2.2}